The Story of the Los Angeles Aqueduct

 Historical Notes

-(November 5, 1913)* - Crowds watch as the water gates are opened and the Los Angeles Aqueduct water starts to flow down into the San Fernando Valley.
-William Mulholland, builder of the aqueduct and H. A. Van Norman, Chief Engineer and General Manager, Water Bureau.
+(November 5, 1913)* - Crowds gather at the Cascades as the first water flows south through the Los Angeles Aqueduct.
+William Mulholland, chief engineer and builder of the aqueduct, stands with H. A. Van Norman, who later served as Chief Engineer and General Manager of the Water Bureau.

 Historical Notes

-Click HERE to see more on the Opening of the LA Aqueduct.
+Click HERE to see more on the Opening of the Los Angeles Aqueduct.

 * * * * *

 The opening of the aqueduct did not bring closure to the story.
-Instead, it marked the beginning of a new and difficult period for Owens Valley, as the long term effects of water diversion became increasingly clear.
+Instead, it marked the beginning of a difficult new period in Owens Valley, as the long-term effects of water diversion became increasingly clear.

 Historical Notes